 There is no screening, and it’s a live video chat app so kids can encounter any harmful content easily.
 It allows anyone to take screenshots.
 Friends of friends can check out each other’s profiles and contact them anytime.

-Thus avoid apps for teenage that have no or least restriction on online material.
+Thus avoid apps for teenagers that have no or least restriction on online material.